Prastiwar/ResourceManager/README.md

 This data source connects to SQL database using connection string.
 Before using this connection make sure your login has select/insert/update/delete permissions to needed tables.

-## Default Data Architecture

-RPGDataEditor uses 3 resources: Npc, Quest, Dialogue

-TBA

 ## Extending RPGDataEditor.Wpf

-There are few important things you need to setup before succesfully launch RPGDataEditor.Wpf extension app
+You can see in samples how to properly exend it, there are few important things you need to setup before succesfully creating RPGDataEditor app
+1. Models - Quest, dialogues, tasks, npcs, any resource you want to manage you need to define on your own. **Main resources need to implement `IIdentifiable` interface**
-1. Serialization - you must configure serialization module so each resource that extends base resource, must have own converter, so additional properties will be also serialized
+2. Serialization - you must configure serialization module so each resource that extends base resource, must have own converter, so additional properties will be also serialized
-2. Validation - you must configure validation module so each resource must have own IValidator<>
+3. Validation - you must configure validation module so each resource must have own IValidator<>
-3. Ignore base types - TBA
+4. DefaultDbContext - you should configure model creation with own DbContext - it's required only when you want to support SQL connection

+5. WPF project extension

+- [x] Make sure your `App.cs` extend `RpgDataEditorApplication`
+- [x] Create `RegionTabModuleBase` implementation
+- [x] Register your `RegionTabModuleBase` in `App.cs` like `protected override void ConfigureModuleCatalog(IModuleCatalog moduleCatalog) => moduleCatalog.AddModule<TabModule>();`
+- [x] Build your data sources in `protected override void ConfigureDataSources(IConfigurableDataSourceBuilder builder)`
+- [x] Configure json settings in `protected override JsonSerializerSettings CreateJsonSettings()` (add your converters)

+- [x] Add static converters to `App.xaml` with `<ResourceDictionary Source="pack://application:,,,/RPGDataEditor.Wpf;component/Themes/Converters.xaml" />`
+- [x] Add default themes to `App.xaml` with `<ResourceDictionary Source="pack://application:,,,/RPGDataEditor.Wpf;component/Themes/Generic.xaml" />`

+ViewModels
+- [x] Any editable resource can just extend `ModelDialogViewModel<>`
+- [x] Any resource that has it's own Tab can just extend `ModelsManagerViewModel<>` or `CategoryModelsManagerViewModel<>`

+Optional AutoControl system in Views
+- [x] Types that can be auto templated should extend AutoTemplate
+- [x] extend `DefaultAutoTemplateProvider` and register your AutoTemplate's

+## Sample

+RPGDataEditor.Sample uses 3 resources: Npc, Quest, Dialogue

+More description SOON

 ## Contributing